milaboratory/docs/docs/mixcr/guides/external-libraries.md

 # Using external library

 MiXCR has a built-in set of reference libraries that were carefully created by our team.
 However, one can use other external libraries, such as IMGT or any other.
-These libraries have toi be property compiled to use with MiXCR.
+These libraries have to be property compiled to use with MiXCR.

 ## Using IMGT library